-Here I present goal setting: 5 simple steps.
-If you follow these steps consistently the results will be clear.
+Here I present goal setting in 5 simple steps.
+If you learn to practise these steps consistently the results will be clear for all to see.

 Although very simple sounding, if you simply carry them out you are sure to make great progress in the direction of your choosing.